Partial Mobilization: Tracking Multilingual Information Flows Amongst Russian Media Outlets and Telegram: Abstract

 \section{Abstract}

-In response to disinformation and propaganda from Russian online media following the Russian invasion of Ukraine, Russian outlets including Russia Today and Sputnik News were banned throughout Europe.
+In response to disinformation and propaganda from Russian online media following the invasion of Ukraine, Russian media outlets such as Russia Today and Sputnik News were banned throughout Europe.
 To maintain viewership, many of these Russian outlets began to heavily promote their content on messaging services like Telegram.
 In this work, we study how 16~Russian media outlets interacted with and utilized 732~Telegram channels throughout 2022.
-Leveraging the foundational model MPNet, DP-means clustering, and Hawkes Processes, we trace how narratives spread between news sites and Telegram channels.
-We show that news outlets not only propagate existing narratives through Telegram, but that they source material from the messaging platform.
-Across the sites in our study, between 2.3\% (ura.news) and 26.7\% (ukraina.ru) of articles discuss content that originated/resulted from activity on Telegram.
-Finally, tracking the spread of individual topics, we measure the rate at which news websites and their Telegram channels disseminate content within the Russian media ecosystem.
+Leveraging the foundational model MPNet, DP-Means clustering, and Hawkes processes, we trace how narratives spread between news sites and Telegram channels.
+We show that news outlets not only propagate existing narratives through Telegram but that they source material from the messaging platform.
+For example, across the websites in our study, between 2.3\% (ura.news) and 26.7\% (ukraina.ru) of articles discussed content that originated/resulted from activity on Telegram.
+Finally, tracking the spread of individual topics, we measure the rate at which news outlets and Telegram channels disseminate content within the Russian media ecosystem, finding that websites like ura.news and Telegram channels such as @genshab are the most effective at disseminating their content.